Doctor Who fandom: Fan productions

-Like other shows which have developed a large following, Doctor Who also has groups of fans developing their own productions based on the show, the most notable is the uncompleted 1996 Devious for having the last acting appearance of Jon Pertwee and featured as a special feature on The War Games DVD.
+Like other shows which have developed a large following, Doctor Who also has groups of fans developing their own productions based on the show, the most notable is the uncompleted 1996 Devious for having the last acting appearance of Jon Pertwee as the Third Doctor and featured as a special feature on The War Games DVD.

 One of the most significant fan groups producing dramatised stories were Audio Visuals, who distributed their works on audio cassettes during the 1980s.
 Many involved in this group would later form the commercial company Big Finish Productions and be licensed by the BBC to produce official Doctor Who stories for a retail market on audio CD.
 Several of these productions were later broadcast by BBC Radio.

 Another fan group, The Doctor Who Audio Dramas, has produced their own version of the show since 1982 and has been running for over 42 years uninterrupted.
 (Longer than the uninterrupted BBC version of Doctor Who.)
 A number of their writers and actors have been professionals or gone on to professional work.

 Doctor Puppet is a series of US/UK stop-motion-animated fan films inspired by the BBC science fiction program Doctor Who.
 The series was created by Alisa Stern in 2012 in her New York apartment.

+El Mundo Imperfecto is a film created in Barcelona in 2013, featuring various Doctors and companions meeting up in the real world, ahead of the 50th anniversary of the series.